 ← All Investigations

-The Oller House, Waynesboro, Pennsylvania — a historic property with a long local history and a reputation for unexplained activity reported by those connected to the building.
+The Oller House, Waynesboro, Pennsylvania — a historic property with a long local history and reports of unexplained activity from those who have spent time inside.

 April 14, 2026